approov/quickstart-ios-swift-urlsession/README.md

 ```swift
 let session = ApproovURLSession(URLSessionConfiguration.default, "<enter-you-config-string-here>")
 ```
-Additionaly, the Approov SDK needs to be initialized before use.
+Additionally, the Approov SDK needs to be initialized before use.
 The `<enter-your-config-string-here>` is a custom string that configures your Approov account access.
 This will have been provided in your Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).

 ## CHECKING IT WORKS
 Initially you won't have set which API domains to protect, so the interceptor will not add anything.
 It will have called Approov though and made contact with the Approov cloud service.
 You will see logging from Approov saying `UNKNOWN_URL`.